The Fitbit Blaze watch is the company’s first major attempt at making an everyday watch.

 The Fitbit Blaze has been offered as the ultimate “smart fitness watch”.
-What that means in layman’s terms is that this is Fitbit’s effort to make an all-in-one wearable that can provide effective health and fitness tracking, in addition to basic smartwatch functionality.
+Meaning that is this the way that Fitbit introduces us with an all-in-one wearable that can provide effective health and fitness tracking, in addition to basic smartwatch functionality.
 It’s actually a move that’s been adopted by a lot of wearable manufacturers.

 At first glance, the Blaze looks like a not-so-attractive cross between the Apple Watch and Fitbit Surge.
 However, after a few weeks of testing, we realized that there’s a lot of good features on the Blaze that make it a solid (although pricey) option for casual runners and those just getting into exercising.